 None of the CSAs reviewed had any long-term debt at the end of FY 13-14.
 All of the active districts had fairly significant fund balances constituting about two to 10 years of their annual expenditures.
-Financial reserves are the way CSAs finance their large road repair and replacement projects.
+Financial reserves are the way CSAs finance their large road repair and replacement projects, and are not considered excessive.
+Based on needs outlined by residents, capital reserves are generally not sufficient to meet all desired improvements.
 Money left over after financing of CSA services and supplies and routine road maintenance is transferred into financial reserves.